datdenkikniet/pixelpwnr-server/README.md

 # Start using pixelpwnr-server
 ./target/release/pixelpwnr-server --help
 ```

-## The binary PX command
+## New commands
-This implementation adds a new command to the protocol, which is laid out as follows:
+This implementation adds the following new commands to the protocol.

+### Binary PX command

+This command is enabled if the `--binary` flag is passed to `pixelflut-server`.

 ```
 PBxyrgba